ulrichdah/drone-rescue/robot/instructions.md

 - Place this file https://github.com/IntelRealSense/librealsense/blob/master/config/99-realsense-libusb.rules in `/etc/udev/rules.d/`

+# Drone control stack

+- Clone `https://git.mistlab.ca/dasto/drones` and checkout branch `ros_drones_ws`.
+Follow the instructions from there.
+Use the `build_m100.sh` script to build the drone stack.

 # Networking

 - Install batman-adv: download the alfred, batctl and batman-adv sources from